ydjoel/SolarSatGround/README.md

 1. Land Based GHI data is sourced from [Solcast website](https://solcast.com/).

 Registering at Solcast will be provide you some free credits.
 The free credits would be sufficient for successfully recreating this analysis.
-The request would have the following City Name (Dublin here), Time Period ( 7 years here) and Parameters (GHI here).
+The request would have the following City Name (Dublin here), Time Period (7 years here) and Parameters (GHI here).

 2. Satellite Based GHI data is collected from [Climate Data Store (CDS) website](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) by making API Calls.

 For requesting data through API, we have to install CDS Server & Key.
 Also have to register at CDS & upon aggreeing to their Terms & Conditions we will be provided an api-key to complete the transcation.
-After completing the whole setup, you can run download data.ipynb to get Satellite data.[Official Wiki](https://cds.climate.copernicus.eu/api-how-to)
+After completing the whole setup, you can run `download data.ipynb` to obtain the satellite data.
+Please refer to [Official Wiki](https://cds.climate.copernicus.eu/api-how-to) for more details.